-As the procession moves up Fifth Ave., thousands of well-wishers of all backgrounds cheer on the marchers.
-At selected spots along the route, there are 32 large green banners.
-These banners depict the emblems of the 32 Irish counties and are sponsored by the various Emerald Societies and delegations of Irish descendants.
+As the procession moves up Fifth, thousands of well-wishers of all backgrounds cheer on the marchers.
+At selected spots along the route, 32 large banners add to the sea of green.
+These banners depict the emblems of the 32 Irish counties and are sponsored by various Emerald Societies and New York delegations of Irish descendants.

-At Fifth Ave. and 86th St., the procession turns right and marches east on 86th St., where it ends at about 4:30-5pm.
-Many of the marchers and participants move on to the various Irish pubs, taverns, and restaurants around Manhattan.
+At Fifth Avenue and 86th Street, the procession turns right and marches east on 86th Street, where it ends at about 4:30-5pm.
+Many of the marchers and participants move on to various Irish pubs, taverns, and restaurants around Manhattan.
 Check our roundup for some great ways to celebrate St. Patrick's Day 2016 in New York City.